Peaceful protests and tensions as UKIP and anti-racism demonstrations face off in Sheffield

 SUTR protestors gather near Castlegate in Sheffield, briefly confronting UKIP supporters during Saturday’s demonstrations

-South Yorkshire Police confirmed that seven people were arrested during the course of the day, following what they described as a”‘full policing operation” under sections 12 and 14 of the Public Order Act 1986, which allowed them to set conditions on both protests.
+South Yorkshire Police confirmed seven people were arrested over the course of the day, following what they described as a”‘full policing operation” under sections 12 and 14 of the Public Order Act 1986, which allowed them to set conditions on both protests.

 According to police, four men – aged 54, 39, 32 and 23 – and a 34-year-old woman were arrested for breaching legal conditions.
 A 38-year-old woman was arrested on suspicion of assault occasioning actual bodily harm, and a 39-year-old man on suspicion of affray.
 No serious injuries were reported.

-By late afternoon, both demonstrations had dispersed safely, with normal activity returning to Fargate and the surrounding area.
+By late afternoon, both demonstrations had dispersed safely, with normal activity resuming in Fargate and the surrounding area.